October 16 • 6pm • Free!

 This performance is part of Museum of Glass free-admission Third Thursday programming.
 Seats in the Hot Shop are first come, first served, so please plan on arriving promptly!

-The Museum will be hosting a special member lounge from 5–6pm featuring snacks and drinks.
+The Museum will be hosting a special member lounge from 5pm – 6pm featuring snacks and drinks.
+Interested in becoming a Museum of Glass member?
+Click here.

 Photo courtesy of the artist.